 This option is designed for students interested in the research, management and conservation of wildlife and the ecosystems that support it.
 This option provides considerable flexibility when designing a degree program and allows students to focus on both conservation and management terrestrial and aquatic ecosystems.
 Job opportunities are available with state and federal agencies; private land management individuals and companies; state, national and international organizations; environmental consulting firms; and various private enterprises.
 Emphasis areas in this option include:

-Wildlife Ecology Emphasis: The wildlife ecology emphasis is for students interested in understanding and managing terrestrial habitats and animals , including game, non-game, and endangered species.
+Wildlife Ecology Emphasis: The wildlife ecology emphasis is for students interested in understanding and managing terrestrial habitats and animals, including game, non-game, and endangered species.
 The ability to be professionally certified is becoming increasingly important for employment.
-Courses taken in this emphasis meet course certification requirements of The Wildlife Society.
+Courses taken in this emphasis can meet course requirements to be certified as an Associate Wildlife Biologist.
 Emphasis Flow Chart: Wildlife Ecology

-Wildlife & Fisheries Management Emphasis: This emphasis is for students interested in understanding and managing both aquatic and terrestrial habitats.
-Courses taken meet course certification requirements of both the American Fisheries Society and The Wildlife Society.
+Wildlife & Fisheries Management Emphasis: The wildlife and fisheries management emphasis is for students interested in understanding and managing both aquatic and terrestrial habitats.
+Courses taken in this emphasis can meet course certification requirements of both the American Fisheries Society and The Wildlife Society.
 Emphasis Flow Chart: Wildlife & Fisheries Management

-Conservation Biology Emphasis: This emphasis is for students interested in conservation of the earth’s biodiversity.
+Conservation Biology Emphasis: The conservation biology emphasis is for students interested in conservation of the earth’s biodiversity.
 This emphasis allows the student to focus on various ecological environments and socio-economic aspects including urban and/or wetland conservation.
 Emphasis Flow Chart: Conservation Biology

 Vertebrate Zoology Option